 RED TENT WOMEN'S GROUP

 The Red Tent group has met fairly regularly for several years now!
 This informal women's gathering is a fun time of fellowship over a meal at a different local restaurant each month.
 If anyone would like to assist in the very easy task of choosing a location and sending out an email once a month, please contact the church office.
-March's gathering is set for March 20, 6:30 pm
+April's gathering is set for April 17, 6:30 pm

 As we proceed with our 50th Anniversary monthly Sunday celebrations we want to include as many as possible of our past members who live both near and far away.
 The first weekend in May will culminate a year long journey lifting up our various ministries.
 The 50th Anniversary committee has decided to have a picnic on Saturday, May 3, at Kiwanis Park from 3 - 7 pm.
 Games and fellowship will start us off, and the food will be served later.
 On Sunday, May 4, there will be one worship service at 10 am with our Choir and Brass, WLT Praise Team and Generation Ringers.
 We have invited former pastors of MIPC to participate in the service as well.
 Following worship we will enjoy a covered dish luncheon.
 Please take time to think about as many former members as you can that would relish an invite to our festivities and send the office their address, email and phone.
 As with any event the best way to get the word out is by "word of mouth."

 Thank you to our tutors for working with children each Thursday, 3-5 pm in the fall and starting again January 16th and continuing through April.
 What a difference you are making in the lives of these children!

 Carepacks for Homeless – Consider packing several gallon size ziploc bags to keep in your car to give to people who are asking for food or donations.
 Suggested items: non-perishable snack items, bottles of water, toiletries (travel size items of toothpaste, soap, etc.).